On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Modern MT Systems Are Temperature-Constraint ND-MT

 \section{Modern MT Systems Are Temperature-Constraint ND-MT}

 In this section, we systematically investigate the non-deterministic properties of modern MT systems.
-We begin with experimental preparation by selecting state-of-the-art modern MT systems across encoder-decoder and decoder-only architectures with varying model sizes.
-We then generate the candidates and evaluate them based on group measurements.
-The results demonstrate how ND-MT addresses the multi-modality challenge, as evidenced by our findings.
-Finally, we examine the role of the temperature parameter in ND-MT, reveal its influence on translation quality, and characterize modern MT systems as temperature-constrained ND-MT.
+We begin by selecting state-of-the-art architectures, including both encoder-decoder and decoder-only models of varying scales.
+We then generate multiple translation candidates and evaluate them using automatic metrics via group-level measurements.
+Our analysis reveals that ND-MT effectively addresses the multi-modality challenge by providing lexical diversity while maintaining semantic equivalence under specific temperature constraints.
+Based on these observations, we characterize modern MT systems as temperature-constrained ND-MT systems.